WCW International World Heavyweight Championship: Overview

 Ric Flair was the first WCW International World Heavyweight Champion; he had defeated Barry Windham for the NWA World Heavyweight Championship in July 1993 and held it at the point when WCW withdrew from the NWA two months later.
 Flair was booked by WCW to lose the championship to Rick Rude in the 1993 Fall Brawl event.
 After the NWA objected to this, WCW withdrew from the NWA and the title change went ahead, but with no mention of the NWA.
 For a brief time following WCW's withdrawal, the championship was not officially named; it was referred to as the "Big Gold Belt" until WCW management renamed it the WCW International World Heavyweight Championship.
 This was not intended to be the "International World Heavyweight Championship" contested by WCW, but rather the "World Heavyweight Championship" of a fictitious promotion named WCW International.

 Rude engaged in a promotional tour in Japan with the championship; WCW held a partnership with Japanese promotion New Japan Pro-Wrestling (NJPW).
 Rude lost the championship briefly to NJPW wrestler Hiroshi Hase as part of this arrangement, regaining it after eight days to set up a loss to Sting.
 An angle in which Rude defeated Sting for the championship in another NJPW-organized bout was then set up.
 The finish was arranged to involve Rude illegally using the title belt as a weapon to score the victory, causing officials to declare the win null and void.
 Sting refused to accept the title without "winning" it back.
 This match caused a back injury to Rude, which ended his in-ring career.

 At the 1994 Slamboree event, Rude had been scheduled to defend against Sting in a return match.
 However, due to the nature of Rude's win (and in reality because of his injury) WCW Commissioner Nick Bockwinkel declared Rude's win void and returned the title to Sting.
 However, Sting immediately vacated the title, claiming that the fans had come to the event to see him win the title in the ring and they deserved to see a championship match.
 Therefore, a match for the then-vacant championship was held later that night, in which Sting defeated Big Van Vader to begin a second title reign.
 The title last changed hands at the Clash of the Champions XXVII event in 1994.
 The angle matched Sting against Flair, who was now the WCW World Heavyweight Champion, in a championship unification match as a way of eliminate the WCW International title.
 Flair would win the match, unifying both championships and ending the existence of the WCW International World Heavyweight Championship.
+The unified title would be represented by the Big Gold Belt.